OZI-Project/.github/profile/README.md

 ## OZI Project

-Currently this project is in Alpha status; for more information please visit the [homepage](https://oziproject.dev/).
+Currently this project is in Beta; for more information please visit the [homepage](https://oziproject.dev/).

 ## Comparison of Python Packaging Projects